-Adaptation in an adaptive cruise control system can be executed by the vehicle control system, which is divided into two parts: the upper level calculates the desired control effort based on the current conditions, whereas the lower level computes the corresponding throttle commands.
-It is based on pre-defined commands and is executed with an effort of minimising the actual duration.
-The described approach is local and decentralised, i.e. no information from other vehicles or the environment is considered.
+Adaptive cruise control systems can be realised by distance policies [17].
+In this approach, vehicles move within a safe distance to the vehicle in front of them to ensure that no collisions occur if that vehicle brakes suddenly.
+This distance must be adapted continuously to reflect environmental conditions, e.g., icy roads, vehicle dynamics, and safety considerations.
+Adaptation in an adaptive cruise control system can be executed by the vehicle control system, which is divided into two parts: (1) the upper level calculates the desired control effort based on the current conditions and (2) the lower level computes the corresponding throttle commands.
+The commands execute pre-defined adaptation steps.
+This approach is local and decentralised, i.e., no information from other vehicles or the environment is considered.
 Likewise, the adaptation itself is executed without considering any constraints.